Riverscapes/riverscapes-website-jekyll/Data_Warehouses/index.md

 As scientists and analysts, we produce a plethora of datasets, some of which go no further than an exploratory analysis and some which are carefully documented, vetted, and validated before being made for external consumption.
 Not all datasets will proceed sequentially through all stages of dataset status below and some stages are reiterated (e.g. after expert calibration, an output may be requeued for QA/QC assurance.
 The idea behind dataset discrimination is to keep track of how far, and for what purpose a dataset was

 ### Dataset Grade
-Not all datasets are created equal, nor have all recieved the same amount of attention, curation, validating, curation and or story telling.
+Not all datasets are created equal, nor have all received the same amount of attention, curation, validating, curation and or story telling.
 Drawing from [Bloom's Taxonomy](), we dif
 We pose the following

 #### Idea of from CHaMP